-Hosting an outdated PHP version is common because whenever the new software is introduced to the site - the new configuration should be tested before it’s installed.
+Hosting an outdated PHP version is common because whenever a new software is introduced to the site, the new configuration should be tested before it’s installed.
 Some small changes are made between versions, so installing without testing first could break the site.
 This complication leads to a delay, which opens a window of opportunity for attackers.
 When a PHP version is officially deprecated and no longer supported, the WordPress site should be tested and upgraded to the latest supported version as quickly as possible.

 Undefined User Roles

 When you first set up the WordPress software, you create an administrator account during installation.
 This account has full control over the application.
 WordPress has several other roles such as Editor, Writer, and Subscriber.
 Each role has its own core permissions added to a user account when it’s created.

 User permissions should be heavily monitored, and anyone in charge of adding users should use proper directions to assign the right roles to every new account.
 A role is also given to new users by default.
 This role should have the most limited permissions and additional permissions added later.